DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/about.md

 ### What has been done with Debussy?
 Here some highlight studies:

+- [A deep learning approach for quantum dots sizing from wide-angle X-ray scattering data.]
+[31]
+- [Size- and Temperature-Dependent Lattice Anisotropy and Structural Distortion in CsPbBr3 Quantum Dots by Reciprocal Space X-ray Total Scattering Analysis.]
+[30]
+- [Coupling to octahedral tilts in halide perovskite nanocrystals induces phonon-mediated attractive interactions between excitons.]
+[29]
+- [Site-occupancy factors in the Debye scattering equation.
+A theoretical discussion on significance and correctness.]
+[28]
+- [Effects of Structural and Microstructural Features on the Total Scattering Pattern of Nanocrystalline Materials.]
+[27]
+- [Size Segregation and Atomic Structural Coherence in Spontaneous Assemblies of Colloidal Cesium Lead Halide Nanocrystals.]
+[26]
 - [Band Gap Narrowing in Silane-Grafted ZnO Nanocrystals.
 A Comprehensive Study by Wide-Angle X-ray Total Scattering Methods.]
 [13]
 - [On the amorphous layer in bone mineral and biomimetic apatite: A combined small- and wide-angle X-ray scattering analysis.]
 [14]
 - [Structure, Morphology, and Faceting of TiO<sub>2</sub> Photocatalysts by the Debye Scattering Equation Method.
 The P25 and P90 Cases of Study.]
 [15]